wesmar/KernelResearchKit/README.md

 Themes Service → DependOnService → RebootGuardian
 ```

 When the system reboots and services start, the Service Control Manager (SCM) attempts to start the Themes service.
 The Themes service has a dependency on RebootGuardian, so SCM starts RebootGuardian first.
+Following system restart, the Service Control Manager (SCM) attempts to start the Themes service.
+Since Themes depends on RebootGuardian, SCM initiates RebootGuardian first.
+The reboot mechanism transitioned from kernel-native NtShutdownSystem to user-mode CMD invocation due to race conditions: kernel-space registry modifications were not persisted before shutdown completion, despite explicit NtFlushKey/ZwFlushKey synchronization attempts.
+User-mode shutdown provides sufficient time for Registry hive commit operations to complete, ensuring persistent state across reboots.

 **RebootGuardian Execution:**
 ```mermaid